crate/crate/docs/general/information-schema.rst

      - Name of an option.
    * - ``option_value``
      - ``TEXT``
-     - Value of the option cast to string
+     - Value of the option cast to string.

 .. _user_mappings: